OlivierLD/raspberry-coffee/Project.Trunk/System.Languages/LanguageComparison.md

 This problem implies recursive algorithms, declaring functions, functions admitting arrays (of arrays...) of parameters, etc.
 In the context of this document:
 - Being Object Oriented (OO) is not a requirement.
-- Functionnal Programming is not a requirement.
+- Functional Programming is not a requirement.

 The idea here is to be able to compare the different source codes corresponding to each language, addressing the exact same problem, and - hopefully - returning the same result.

-Comparing the length of the code, its readability, its complexity, its structure, and possibily _its beauty_ can be an interesting journey.
+Comparing the length of the code, its readability, its complexity, its structure, and possibly _its beauty_ can be an interesting journey.

-This document certainly does not pretend to be exhausive.
+This document certainly does not pretend to be exhaustive.
 There are [many languages](https://en.wikipedia.org/wiki/Category:Lists_of_programming_languages) available, I have used several of them, but we will not talk about all of those.
 BASIC, COBOL, FORTRAN, Pascal, etc, are not part of this picture.

 This does not mean that those languages are not interesting, this only means that this document is not an anthology of the Computer literacy.

 > One of those languages though, could deserve some interest, [brainfuck](https://en.wikipedia.org/wiki/Brainfuck).
 It is a complete
-Turing machine, using only 8 instructions.
+Turing machine, _using only 8 instructions_.
 This being said, let's move on.

 ## System Resolution